Homepage > Journal > Jakob Nielsen's heuristics — part 1

 How to avoid mistakes?

-• Results preview – users may not be fully aware of the effect of completing the action.
-That is why it’s worth creating a visual for the change and asking the user if they’re sure that they want to make it.
+• Results preview — users may not be fully aware of the effect of completing an action.
+That is why it's worth creating a visual for the change and asking the user if they're sure that they want to make it.

 Are you looking for an experienced UX agency?